 - Most of the money the IFCJ receives, has been given by well-meaning Christians—over $709,000,000.00 to date. (source).

 - The infomercials are intentionally overly emotional.
 They pull at our heart strings.
 As Christians, we do not idly sit by and watch when there is someone in need.
-We help with the resources we have be blessed with.
+We help with the resources we have been blessed with.
 Many organizations know this and specifically target our generosity, knowing that we will not fact-check them.
 It’s a core human emotion to want to help when we see someone in need.
 We just need to be wise as our Savior warned us (See below).

 - The IFCJ’s television advertising gives the impression that the Jewish people being helped— are also hearing the Gospel— when regrettably they are NOT.
 This angered me and saddened me the most.
 I was giving from my heart and had not researched the IFCJ before giving.